tomadafaq/tweebsite/knowledge/blog/crypto-space.md

 The tools listed are just for references.
 This list is not comprehensive or complete in ay way.

 > **Disclaimer:**
-> **techwriters.eu** is in no way associated with any of the projects listed herein.
+> **TechWriters.eu** is in no way associated with any of the projects listed herein.
 In no way do we recommend or endorse any of these tools over others.
 Basically, this is a selection of the list composed by the guys at  [CoinBureau](https://www.coinbureau.com/review/crypto-research-tools/).

 These tools are well-known within the community anyway.
 At some point we may add others for the sake of making this list more complete.